CodaPakoda/Smart-Route-Optimiser/README.md

 ## Limitations & future work

-- Congestion data is seeded/simulated, not live — noted above, would integrate a real traffic API in production
+- Congestion data is seeded/simulated, not live, as noted above.
+Would integrate a real traffic API in production.
-- One-way street restrictions are ignored (edges treated as bidirectional) to guarantee connectivity across arbitrary stop selections
+- One-way street restrictions are ignored (edges treated as bidirectional) to guarantee connectivity across arbitrary stop selections.
-- Congestion detection uses a simple radius check around zone centroids rather than real road-polyline intersection
+- Congestion detection uses a simple radius check around zone centroids rather than real road-polyline intersection.
-- Exact TSP (e.g., bitmask DP for small n) could replace the heuristic for very small stop counts where optimality matters more than speed
+- Exact TSP (e.g. bitmask DP for small n) could replace the heuristic for very small stop counts where optimality matters more than speed.
-- Precomputing full distance matrices for the whole stop-candidate set (rather than per-request) could reduce latency further for high-traffic use
+- Precomputing full distance matrices for the whole stop-candidate set (rather than per-request) could reduce latency further for high-traffic use.

 ## Project structure